 It was a pleasure working on Walls Have Voices and my thanks go out to Heather Morrow and Lynne Pattinson (Blackpool Council), Stuart Tulloch (Grundy Art Gallery), Tony Starkey (Local History Archive , David Fletcher and Phil Harrison (Grand Theatre) and The Friends of Layton Cemetery.

 Thanks also go out to the Heritage Lottery Fund for supporting the project.
 Want More Images From Walls Have Voices?
-To see the complete series of Walls Have Voices please visit my portfolio.
-If you like what you see please support my photography and tell you friends about it.
+To see the complete series of Walls Have Voices photography visit my portfolio.